 You will be hosting one personal WordPress blog.
 Even the most basic hosting plan will allow you to do that, such as Shared Hosting.

 In shared hosting, you are hosting your website on the same powerful server as other websites and sharing resources.

-Shared hosting is cheap and it’s the perfect choice for personal blogs.
+Shared hosting is cheap and the perfect choice for personal blogs.

 How do I signup for hosting?

-I am going to show you exactly how you can signup for hosting using Hostgator.
+I will show you exactly how you can signup for hosting using Hostgator.

 I have used Hostgator since 2006 for this blog and have used it for my other websites since 2004.

 Hostgator hosts over 9 million websites.
 It’s been around since 2002.
 Its security is robust, it scales with your needs with its many hosting plans, and it has 24/7 customer service through email, chat, and phone.

 In other words, I have a history with Hostgator and have dealt with the company on many occasions.
 As such, I have absolutely no problem recommending it.